316firas/log-monitoring-script-with-python/README.md

 - Logs each line as INFO using the `logging` module.
 - Generates a real-time error count plot using Matplotlib.
 - Implements a mechanism to stop the monitoring loop using Ctrl+C.
+## Prerequisites:
+Matplotlib: Ensure Matplotlib is installed on your system.
+You can install it using: pip install matplotlib
+## Stopping the Script:
+Press Ctrl+C to stop the monitoring script.

 ## Usage:
 1. Clone the repository: